-239 This estimate is conservative, as it excludes 8.1 million white-collar workers employed as teachers, attorneys, and physicians, for whom there is no salary level requirement under the part 541 regulations and whose exemption status is therefore always determined by their duties.
-If these workers in "named occupations" are included, the percentage of salaried full-time white-collar employees for whom exemption status would depend on duties, rather than salary, increases to 76 percent.
-See §§ 541.303-304.
+239 This estimate is conservative, as it excludes 8.1 million white-collar workers employed as teachers, attorneys, and physicians, for whom there is no salary level requirement under the part white-collar workers (most of whom, as discussed below, do not perform EAP duties) earn below the new salary level, whereas approximately 72 percent of full-time salaried white-collar workers earn above the salary level and would have their exemption status turn on their job duties.

 Scrutinizing these figures more closely reinforces the continued importance of the duties test under the final rule.
 Of the approximately 12.7 million full-time salaried white-collar workers who earn below the new salary level of \$1,128 per week, about 8.3 million earn below the long test salary level of \$942 per week.
 With the exception of the 2019 rule when the Department set the salary level slightly lower, the Department has always set salary levels that screened from exemption workers earning below the long test salary level.
-As discussed in section V.B, the long test salary level is a key parameter for determining an appropriate salary level.
-The number of full-time salaried white-collar workers for whom salary would be determinative of their nonexempt status and who earn at least the long test salary level-4.3 million-is over seven times smaller than the number of full-time salaried white-collar workers for whom job duties would continue to be determinative of their exemption status because they earn at least the new salary level-32.7 million.
+As discussed in section V.B, the long test salary level is a key parameter for determining an appropriate salary level.240 The number of full-time salaried white-collar workers for whom salary would be determinative of their nonexempt status and who earn at least the long test salary level-4.3 million-is over seven times smaller than the number of full-time salaried white-collar workers for whom job duties would continue to be determinative of their exemption status because they earn at least the new salary level-32.7 million.